MrMikey59/00---Projects/Web Design/CSS/00Index.md

 #### CSS Implementation
 Style can be implemented in three ways: Internal, Inline and External.
+All the styles in a page will "cascade" into a new "virtual" style sheet by the following rules, where number one has the highest priority:

+  1. Inline style (inside an HTML element)
+  2. External and internal style sheets (in the head section)
+  3. Browser default

 ###### Internal (Anywhere in document)
 ```css